wolfie/wolfie.github.com/_posts/2009-10-25-treading-new-ground.markdown

 ## Problem #4: Cap'n

 I had to take responsibility over the contained Component's caption, since, well, that's what you do in Vaadin.
-Apparently, Vaadin thinks it shoul be done with a `VCaption` widget, since that's all you are given.
+Apparently, Vaadin thinks it should be done with a `VCaption` widget, since that's all you are given.
 I found that strange, since all I needed was a simple `<div>` with a string inside.

 ### Solution